Want to create interactive content? It’s easy in Genially!

 - The sickled cells block blood flow and die early, leading to anemia.

-- Common symptoms experienced by people with SCA include shortness of breath, fatigue, delayed growth and development, fatigue, jaundice, and painful swelling in the hands and feet.
+- Common symptoms experienced by people with SCA include shortness of breath, delayed growth and development, fatigue, jaundice, and painful swelling in the hands and feet.

 - A = represents normal hemoglobin